markwryan/tstr/README.md

 ```

 ## Adding a New Site
-Use Grunt to setup a new site.
-Grunt will create test and module directories and a site-specific config file.
+Use Grunt to setup a new environment .
+Grunt will create test and module directories and a env specific config file.
 ```
-grunt create:[site_name]
+grunt create:[env_name]
 ```
 ## Running CasperJS Tests
 CasperJS should be setup to run within Grunt.
 ```
 grunt casper
 ```
-or run tests for a specific site:
+or run tests for a specific environment:
 ```
-grunt casper:[site]
+grunt casper:[env]
 ```